Lamyaa439/LOVEN/Stage4/LOVEN_app/README.md

   * Key Logic:
      * Artist Side: Dashboard for uploading art, managing galleries, and entering tracking numbers for shipping.
-     * User Side: Browsing the feed, adding to cart, booking workshops, and posting upvotes in the forum.
+     * User Side: Browsing the feed, adding to cart, and posting upvotes in the forum.
      * Pro-Gate: Showing "Upgrade" prompts when a Basic artist tries to create a workshop.

 - The Logic Layer (Python / FastAPI)